MicrosoftLearning/AI-102-AIEngineer/Instructions/04-use-a-container.md

     > docker run --rm -it -p 5000:5000 --memory 4g --cpus 1 mcr.microsoft.com/azure-cognitive-services/textanalytics/language Eula=accept Billing=<yourEndpoint> ApiKey=<yourKey>
     > ```
     >
-    > The command will look for the image on your local machine, and if it doesn't find it there it will pull it from the *mcr&period;microsoft&period;com* image registry and deploy it to your Docker instance.
+    > The command will look for the image on your local machine, and if it doesn't find it there it will pull it from the *mcr.microsoft.com* image registry and deploy it to your Docker instance.
 When deployment is complete, the container will start and listen for incoming requests on port 5000.

 ## Use the container